Detailed Guide forMicrobiologists in San Diego County

-The median wage in 2016 for Microbiologists in California is $85,775 annually, or $41.24 hourly.
-The median wage for Microbiologists in San Diego County is $64,674 annually, or $31.09 hourly.
+The median wage in 2016 for Microbiologists in California was $85,775 annually, or $41.24 hourly.
+The median wage for Microbiologists in San Diego County was $64,674 annually, or $31.09 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, life, and vision insurance as well as vacation, sick leave, and retirement plans.

 Many factors will continue to contribute to the demand for Microbiologists.
 These include a growing and aging population, the increase in potential health hazards, additional wastewater plants, and the need for more efficient methods of wastewater disposal treatment.
 There is also an increased dependence on products of microbiological research and expansions in the nuclear and chemical industries.
 Health, food, ecology or environment, energy, and industrial processes are areas that will experience growth.
 Advances in these areas will result in the need for trained Microbiologists in industry, government, universities, and hospitals.

 In California, the number of Microbiologists is expected to grow faster than average growth rate for all occupations.
 Jobs for Microbiologists are expected to increase by 19.6 percent, or 1,000 jobs between 2014 and 2024.

 In San Diego County, the number of Microbiologists is expected to grow faster than average growth rate for all occupations.
 Jobs for Microbiologists are expected to increase by 20.6 percent, or 220 jobs between 2014 and 2024.